Dayn9/dayn9.github.io/_posts/projects/2018-02-02-stealth-cooking.markdown

 image: /media/Jam/Doge.png
 ---

-2D Stealth Cooking game about sneaking downstains for a midnight snack.
+2D Stealth Cooking game about sneaking downstairs for a midnight snack.
 I worked as a systems programmer and sound designer in Unity on a team of 4 for [Ludum Dare 41](https://ldjam.com/events/ludum-dare/41/stealth-cooking).

 <!--more-->